 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated vacation, comp time, vested sick leave balances, and sick leave balances in excess of the maximum balance.
 The liability has been calculated using the vesting method, in which leave amounts for both employees who currently are eligible to receive termination payments and other employees who are expected to become eligible in the future to receive such payments upon termination are included.
 Compensated absences are accrued when incurred in the government-wide financial statements.
 A liability for this amount is reported in the governmental fund only if it has matured, for example, as a result of employee resignations and retirements.
-The current portion of compensated absences is based on percentages predetermined by management.
+The current portion of compensated absences is calculated at 68 percent of the total liability.